Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 Seems familiar ?
 It's the Bias classifier ! \
 And again, we can see that KNN is just an approximation of this classifier (same as previously discussed).

+### Local methods in higher dimensions
+We now expand on a point we discussed : why not just use universal estimators like KNN ?\
+Well, the answer lies in the number of feature dimensions $p$, it's usually referred to as **the curse of dimensionality**.
+This _curse_ has many layers, first notice that if data is repartitionned **uniformly** (maybe wrong word), then to cover $a$ percent of the data, one would need to cover $a^{1\p}$ of the space